+Services that are covered for you What you must pay when you get these services to pay the maximum copay amount for that service category at that location.
 However, if the benefit for one service is a copay (fixed dollar amount) and the benefit for another service is a coinsurance (percentage of the allowed cost), you may be asked to pay both the copay and the coinsurance.

-Outpatient hospital observation

-Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.

-For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
-Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
+Outpatient hospital observation \$140 copay for outpatient Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. observation services when you enter observation status through an emergency room. \$350 copay for outpatient For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
+Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests. observation services when you enter observation status through an outpatient facility.
+Additional costs will apply for Medicare Part B prescription drugs Referral may be required.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at https://es.medicare-gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

-\$135 copay for outpatient observation services when you enter observation status through an emergency room. \$250 copay for outpatient observation services when you enter observation status through an outpatient facility.
-Additional costs will apply for Medicare Part B prescription drugs